JunyaoPu/junyaopu.github.io/index.markdown

 <div class="quoty-text">

 I am working in <b>AI research and development</b>, with a focus on creating real-time AI vision systems for edge hardware such as the NVIDIA Jetson family.
-Additionally, I have a strong interest in <b>natural language processing</b> and <b>generating simulated images and videos</b> using deep learning.
+Additionally, I have a strong interest in <b>large language model</b> and <b>generative AI</b> with deep learning.

 </div>
 <hr>